pudly/schmopera-hugo/content/articles/pacific-opera-victorias-steampunkmeetsfantasy-rinaldo.md

 date = "2018-04-22T17:19:00-04:00"
 lastmod = "2018-04-22T17:19:00-04:00"
 publishDate = "2018-04-22T17:19:00-04:00"
-short_description = "As they fall asleep, the magical characters of Rinaldo are transported into their living room to enact the story to the children's delight.
-It's one part steampunk, one part fantasy movie, one part 50s B-movie, and 100% delightful." slug = "pacific-opera-victorias-steampunkmeetsfantasy-rinaldo" title = "Pacific Opera Victoria&#039;s steampunk-meets-fantasy Rinaldo"
+short_description = "As they fall asleep, the magical characters of Rinaldo are transported into their living room to enact the story to the children&#039;s delight.
+It&#039;s one part steampunk, one part fantasy movie, one part 50s B-movie, and 100% delightful." slug = "pacific-opera-victorias-steampunkmeetsfantasy-rinaldo" title = "Pacific Opera Victoria&#039;s steampunk-meets-fantasy Rinaldo"
 +++